 An LLC Operating Agreement is a contract between the LLC and all of its owners (called members) and managers (if the LLC is manager managed) that names all members and managers, the percentage of the LLC that each member owns, if a member is required to contribute money or property to the LLC, how meetings are called and when action cannot be taken without the approval of a majority or a super majority of the members or all of the members.
 The Operating Agreement sets the rules for governing the LLC.

-If you buy our Operating Agreement you can eliminate all of the problems described below.
+If you buy our comprehensive Operating Agreement it will eliminate all of the harms described below.
+To hire us to prepare your custom Operating Agreement complete and submit our online Operating Agreement questionnaire.

 Click on a + symbol or blue text to open the text box and read the info inside the text box.

-There are three ways a married Arizona resident can own his or her interest in an Arizona LLC.
-If you are a married Arizona resident and you want the LLC membership interest of the first spouse to die to transfer automatically to the surviving spouse without the need for an expensive and time-consuming Superior Court probate then you need to own the LLC as community property with right of survivor ship.
-This also has a tax benefit for the survivor spouse who gets to increase the tax basis of the LLC interest to its fair market value on the date of the deceased spouse’s death.
+If you are a married Arizona resident and you want the LLC membership interest of the first spouse to die to transfer automatically to the surviving spouse without the need for an expensive and time-consuming Superior Court probate then you and your spouse must own your membership interest as community property with right of survivorship, not as community property.

 The three ways married Arizona residents can own their LLC are: